Illieston House: 19th to 21st century

-By 1856 it had fallen into disrepair, and was restored by architect William Burn.
+Illieston House fell into disrepair but was restored by architect William Burn around 1856.

-In 1950 it was bought by the Brownlee family to use as a private residence, and as of 2017 still farm the surrounding land.
+In 1950 it was bought by the Brownlee family to use as a private residence, and as of 2017 they still farmed the surrounding land.
+It became a Category B listed building in 1971, which provided it with statutory protection.
 The building was bought by Nicholas Schellenber in 2007, who modernised the property.